alexanderedge/SVInfiniteScrolling/README.md

 ## Under the hood

-SVPullToRefresh extends `UIScrollView` by adding new public methods as well as a dynamic properties.
+SVInfiniteScrolling extends `UIScrollView` by adding new public methods as well as a dynamic properties.

 It uses key-value observing to track the scrollView's `contentOffset`.